SIGHT SAVING SCHOOL

 The Iowa Braille and Sight Saving School was established in September of 1852 by Samuel Bacon.
-The school opened in a small house in the southeast part of Keokuk with four blind students from the Keokuk area.
-On January 18, 1853 the school was adopted by the state and moved to Iowa City were it opened in April, 1853.
+The school opened in a small house in the Southeast part of Keokuk with four blind students from the Keokuk area.
+On January 18, 1853 the school was adopted by the state and moved to Iowa City where it opened in April of 1853.

 Tours of the Iowa Braille and Sight Saving School are available

 Contact Pat Barr for an OFFICIAL GUIDED TOUR

 TO SCHEDULE AN OFFICIAL GUIDED TOUR

 phone 319 - 472 - 5221 Extention 1226